zoransdimic-ai/foundations-of-existence/README.md

 ## 🛠 Next Steps & Planned Simulations

-*   **Finite Element Method (FEM) Modeling:** Transitioning from the baseline Gaussian approximation to advanced numerical simulations of real confrontational photon fluxes to eliminate the remaining $+17.25\%$ variance in the electron charge.
+*   **Finite Element Method (FEM) Modeling:** Transitioning from the baseline Gaussian approximation to advanced numerical simulations of real confrontational photon fluxes to investigate the remaining +17.25% variance in the electron charge.
 *   **Vortex-Vortex Interactions:** Numerical modeling of stable multi-vortex conglomerates (atomic structures) within the variable $\epsilon(r)$ and $\mu(r)$ medium.

 ---